 In this case, the debtor may, following the issuance of a court decision, apply to the Greek State for the partial coverage of the monthly instalments set by the court decision.
-The contribution of the Greek State cannot exceed a period of three years.
-The criteria for such contribution and for the minimum contribution of the debtor shall be set by a joint Ministerial Decision of the Minister of Finance and the Minister of Finance, Development and Tourism.
-Until 31 December 2016, the Greek State may cover partially the difference between the amount paid by the debtor and the amount provided in the settlement plan.
-In this case, the settlement plan is considered to be serviced and any unpaid amount is capitalised and included in the remaining amount due under the plan.
+The contribution of the Greek State cannot exceed a period of three years and is subject to the payment of the minimum contribution of the debtor.
+The conditions for setting the amount of contribution of the Greek state, the minimum contribution of the debtor and the procedure for the implementation of that economic support mechanism was determined by the Joint Ministerial Decision no. 130377 (Government Gazette issue B' 2723/16.12.2015).
+31 December 2016, the Greek State was entitled to proceed with the payment of part of the difference between the amount paid by the debtor and the amount provided in the settlement plan.
+In this case, the restructuring plan was treated as performing and any amount remaining so unpaid was aggregated to the amount outstanding under the remaining amount of the debt settlement plan.
+The terms and conditions for any payments by the Greek State in 2016 were set out in the above mentioned Joint Ministerial Decision.

-The New Law provides that the above provisions shall enter into force as of 1 January 2016.

 Such period may not exceed 20 years, unless the duration of the credit agreement by virtue of which the relevant credit was granted to the debtor exceeded 20 years, in which case the judge may set a longer period, not exceeding in any case 35 years.
+Creditors' claims are satisfied out of the payments by the debtor and articles 974 et seq. of Code of Civil Procedure apply by analogy in this respect.
 The debtor's primary residence is protected not only in the case of full ownership, but also in cases of bare ownership and usufruct or ownership of a notional part.